Momentum Distribution of a Fermi Gas with Coulomb Interaction in the Random Phase Approximation: Trial State Construction

 and the associated creation and annihilation operators

 These operators satisfy the canonical anticommutation relations (CAR)

 Moreover they are bounded in operator norm by $ \Vert a_q^* \Vert \leq 1$ and $\Vert a_q \Vert \le 1 $.

 The Hamiltonian may be easily generalized to Fock space by letting $H_n$ act on the $n$-particle sectors $L^2(\T^3)^{\bigwedge n}$ independently for each $n \in \Nbb$.
-The advantage of this approach is that we can now construct vectors $\Psi_N \in L^2(\T^3)^{\bigwedge N} \subset \fock$ as well as represent operators using creation and annihilation operators, which admits a convenient way of evaluating expectation values.
-In fact, the generalization of the Hamiltonian to Fock space can be written as
+The advantage of this approach is that we can now construct vectors $\Psi_N \in L^2(\T^3)^{\bigwedge N} \subset \fock$ as well as represent operators using creation and annihilation operators, which provides a convenient way of evaluating expectation values just by using the CAR and the fact that